The process from Concept to Startup is not as confusing as you may think!

 Once the pain-point has been validated, you must establish processes to understand the following elements of Ideation:

-- The potential customers’ interest in your concept and their thoughts to the potential solution
+- The potential customers’ interest in your concept and their thoughts on the potential solution

 - The skills and technology required for developing a prototype

-- The risks associated with development and the potential costs of production
+- The risks associated with the development and the potential costs of production

 2. Understanding the Competitive Environment

 Identifying the competitive environment is essential for business strategy.
 Ultimately, this step helps you understand your potential concept compared to direct competitors or those offering substitutions in the marketplace.
 Analyzing the potential competitors’ products, the technology they possess and utilize, the strength of their teams, and their financial capabilities is all part of the competitive environment.

 Always remember to step back and look at the bigger picture – how saturated is your target market?